fudgepop01/amiibox/README.md

 - load_ENC / save_ENC
   - these are used to load and save encrypted amiibo bin files for use with tagmo or something
-- scan / apply
-  - these are used to scan and write to a card directly on the attached reader if one exists
-- load_DEC / save_DEC
-  - these are used to load and save *decrypted* bin files.
-These can be used for studying how things work if you really don't like my own custom built-in hex editor
-- clone
-  - this is used to clone one amiibo bin onto a **blank** NTAG215 card **using the attached reader**

-There are also list items below these IO buttons, "Overview" and "Hex," which are used to switch views.
-More on hex view later
+There are also list items above these IO buttons, "Overview," "Hex," and "Credits".
+Overview and Hex are used to swith between layouts, Credits is used to display the Credits screen.
+More on hex view later.

 ### The Actual Overview Section

 #### Display Binary

-this button is used to enable editing the numeric values in here using a custom binary input field.
+this button is used to enable/disable editing the numeric values in here using a custom binary input field.
 For most, this won't be useful - but for those that wish to experiment more with amiibo AI they're a HUGE timesaver.